Distributionally Robust Optimal Auction Design under Mean Constraints: Model

 This max-min characterization implies that all equilibria will be payoff equivalent, even though there could be multiple equilibria that generate this revenue.

 We proceed our analysis in two steps.
-In Section \ref{sec:second-price-auction}, we fix the auction rule to be a second-price auction and allow the seller to choose reserve price optimally against worst case distribution $F^{*}$ chosen by nature.
+In Section \ref{sec:second-price-auction}, we fix the auction rule to be a second-price auction and allow the seller to choose the reserve price optimally against the worst case distribution $F^{*}$ chosen by nature.
 We prove the saddle-point inequalities among this class of mechanisms, and illustrate some properties of the equilibrium.
-In Section \ref{sec:Optimal-Bayesian-Mechanism}, we prove that the optimal second-price auction obtains the optimal revenue guarantee among a wide class of mechanisms we refer to as \emph{competitive} mechanisms (which we will formally define later).
-We also provide an explicit counter-example, illustrating that this does not hold generally among all Bayesian mechanisms.
+In Section \ref{sec:Optimal-Competitive-Mechanism}, we prove that the optimal second-price auction obtains the optimal revenue guarantee among a wide class of mechanisms we refer to as \emph{competitive} mechanisms (which we will formally define later).